LATEST NEWS:

 I recently had the opportunity to see an advance screening of GOAT at HOYTS and it was undeniably fun to say the least.
 Starring Will, a spunky, undersized goat in a world where “bigs” dominate the sport of roarball, the film follows a cliché rise to stardom as he navigates the cutthroat league and challenges of playing with his hometown idol, Jett the black panther.

 At first glance, it’s hard not to initially compare GOAT to Disney’s Zootopia.
-Both films' underdog protagonists try to seriously combat inequality in a world where animal puns and gags ultimately reign supreme.
-However, unlike Zootopia, the novelty of Sony’s stylistic flair injects a much-needed freshness into the overdone blandness of the anthropomorphic film genre (*cough* The Secret Life of Pets).
+Both films' underdog protagonists do try to seriously combat inequality in a world where animal puns and gags ultimately reign supreme.
+But unlike Zootopia, the novelty of Sony’s stylistic flair injects a much-needed freshness into the overdone blandness of the anthropomorphic film genre (*cough* The Secret Life of Pets).

 Right away, GOAT stands out by visually launching you into its hyperactive world of roarball.
 From falling stalactites to lava floors, each city’s arena dynamically reflects its environment, quickly making the sport feel intrinsic to the world’s culture.
 The film’s main setting, Vineland (Will’s hometown and the city Jett’s team represents) best encapsulates that.
 Spiraling vines, lush textures and overgrown subway systems that surround a gritty roarball court, Sony’s signature painterly touch brings Vineland to life and make it authentically urban.